Design Matters: How to Use Nonprofit Email Templates to Engage Your Supporters

 When customizing your template, keep in mind the following design rules.

-1. Pay attention to visual hierarchy
+1. Pay attention to the visual hierarchy

 Email subscribers should be able to easily scan your content.
 This means your content should follow natural eye movement patterns.